Ficool

 Page 19

-Maria is behind him, her sword raised.
-Her face is steady despite the tears that just dried.
+Maria behind him.
+Her sword raised.
+Her face steady despite the tears that just dried.

-"I swore an oath never to kill again.
-Do not force me to break it, Boomer."
+"I made a vow never to kill again.
+Don't force me to break it, Bumer."

 Page 20

-"Look, my son… this is the coward I told you about.
-He fought under my command in all my wars, slaughtered my enemies with those very hands… then fled like a rat.
-For what?
-For a woman whose lineage is worth nothing?
-For a girl abandoned by her own people?"
+"Look, Kazuko.
+This is the coward I told you about.
+He fought under my command in every war, slaughtered my enemies with these two hands — then fled like a rat.
+For a woman whose own people abandoned her."

 Page 21